 - Season: September to October

-- Highlights: Bar Harbor, Halifax, Sydney, Charlottetown — ideal for fall foliage
+- Highlights: Bar Harbor, Halifax, Sydney, Charlottetown — ideal for fall foliage; beware of itinerary changes due to passenger limits.

 Transatlantic Cruises